adocasts/generate-models/README.md

 2. Your database must be well structured, deviations will cause anomolies in the generated relationships
 3. Your AdonisJS application must have its database connection defined

+Right now, we only have database type to TypeScript type mappings defined for MySQL and PostgreSQL.
+Unknown column types will default to `unknown` if they cannot be mapped.

 ## Installation

 You can easily install and configure via the Ace CLI's `add` command.